google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 {:toc}
 ---

-This page explains how to set up ClusterFuzzLite to run on [GitHub Actions](https://docs.github.com/en/actions).
+This page explains how to set up ClusterFuzzLite to run on [GitHub Actions].
 To get the most of this page, you should have already set up your [build integration] and read the more
 [high-level document on running ClusterFuzzLite].